feng-jj/movie-script-IMDb/README.md

 The data is then exported to a CSV file where a correlation analysis is then done manually with each metric and the rating/box office data.

 # How To Use
 Just run main.py!
-The program will take a long time due to the sheer amount of data we are working with (200,000+ titles & each of their movie scripts), so it would be best to comment out and run one IMDb object at a time.
+The program will take a long time due to the sheer amount of data we are working with (200,000+ titles and each of their movie scripts), so it would be best to comment out and run one IMDb object at a time.

 # References
 https://www.imsdb.com/